SuborbitalPigeon/chapter_image/text/image.md

 Also shown are underexposed and overexposed images and their respective histograms.
 It can be seen that the histogram is moved to the left-hand side for the underexposed image, and to the right for the overexposed.

-An ideal distribution would have an equal number of pixels for each value, and this would result in a flat histogram.
+An ideally-exposed image would have an equal number of pixels for each value, and this would result in a flat histogram.
-This is the principle behind histogram equalisation, and this is described in [@sec:histographequalisation].
+Flattening the histogram of an image can be achieved with histogram equalisation, and this is described in [@sec:histographequalisation].
 However, for photographic purposes, this often causes displeasing results.

 ## C-scans